 Our collection includes historical information on Oshawa, its families, businesses, social organizations and many other areas of interest.
 Included in the collection are photographs, documents, maps, scrapbooks and other Oshawa related memoriabilia.

-In addition to making Oshawa’s historical information available, our staff also provides lectures, presentations, conservation work and research assistance by appointment.
+In addition to making Oshawa’s historical information available, our staff also provides lectures, presentations, conservation work and research assistance.

 - § Sons of Temperance Organization – Oshawa

 The archives is also working towards making the colletion available online.
 Currently, over 500 items from the collection are available for viewing online.

 Hours: Monday to Friday 8:00 am to 4pm.
 Appointments are recomended by not necessary unless you would like to view the archival holdings outside of office hours.
 Without and appointment, archival records can be viewed during the hours that the Oshawa Museum is open for tour.